Paarmita/Space-shooter/README.md

 | Fire bullets  | spacebar      |
 | exit          | esc           |

+* Score 10 points for each alien hit and increases on each level

 ## Run on linux
 Prerequisite : python and pygame installed